core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

 An inner Observe option is used between endpoints.
 In order for a proxy to support forwarding of notifications, there SHALL be an outer Observe option.
-The outer option SHOULD have the same value as the inner Observe option.
+To simplify the processing in the server, the outer option SHOULD have the same value as the inner Observe option.
+The outer Observe option MAY have different values than the inner, but the order of the different values is SHALL be the same as for the inner Observe option.

 The outer Observe option SHALL neither be encrypted nor integrity protected.